silx-kit/hdf5plugin/doc/usage.rst

 `h5py`_ gives access to HDF5 functions handling registered filters in `h5py.h5z`_.
 This module allows checking the filter availability and registering/unregistering filters.

-`hdf5plugin` provides an extra `register_filter` function to register the filters it provides, e.g., to override an already loaded filters.
+`hdf5plugin` provides an extra `register` function to register the filters it provides, e.g., to override an already loaded filters.
 Registering with this function is required to perform additional initialisation and enable writing compressed data with the given filter.

-.. autofunction:: register_filter
+.. autofunction:: register

 Use HDF5 filters in other applications
 ++++++++++++++++++++++++++++++++++++++